Invarato/sorted_in_disk_project/README.md

  * `max_process_size`: max size in bytes to dump cache memory values to disk (only execute when `count_insert_to_check` is reached).
 If None, then not import psutil and then only check with `count_insert_to_check`.
 By default: `1024*1024*1024`   # 1Gib
+ * `ensure_space`: True to ensure disk space but is slowly.
+If not space then process launch warning message and wait for space.
+If False, then get and IOException if not enough space.
+By defatul: `False`
  * `max_process`: number of process to execute.
 If None then it is number of CPUs.
 By default: `0`
  * `queue_max_size`: (only if `max_process!=0`) max number of elements in queue.
 If None then is the max by default.
         By default: `1000`